actionhero/actionhero/readme.markdown

 Notes:

 * Actions are asynchronous, and take in the API object, the connection object, and the callback function.
 Exiting an action is as simple as calling next(connection, true).
 The second param in next  is a boolean to let the framework know if it needs to render anything else to the client (default = true).
 There are some actions where you may have already sent the user output (see the `file.js` action for an example)
-* metadata.
-The metadata is used in reflexive and self-documenting actions in the API, such as `actionsView`.  ``actions.name`` is the only required metadata element.
+* Metadata.
+The metadata is used in reflexive and self-documenting actions in the API, such as `actionsView`.  `actions.inputs.required` and `actions.inputs.required` are used for both documentation and for building the whitelist of allowed GET and POST variables the API will accept (in addition to your schema/models).

+`actions.name` is the only required metadata element.

 ## Models & mySQL
 actionHero uses the sequelizeJS mySQL ORM.
 It is awesome.  models (located in `./models/`) are used to define ORM objects in the API.  actionHero also adds seeding abilities to the API to pre-populate the database if you need.
 Here is the default model for the cache table which ships with actionHero (in ./models/cache.js):